WIFancyPants/Git/Milestone Assignment.md

 **Step 1: Get Git Setup and Working**
 1. Create a new VS Code project and name it LASTNAME_Git_Assignment.
 2. In VS Code, create an HTML page that lists your name as `h1` and a favorite food as `p`.
-3. In terminal, install Git onto your machine, if you haven't already.
-4. In terminal, initialize Git for your LASTNAME_Git_Assignment.
+3. In terminal, initialize Git for your LASTNAME_Git_Assignment.
-5. In VS Code, make a change in the project: add a separate `p` that displays your favorite animal.
+4. In VS Code, make a change in the project: add a separate `p` that displays your favorite animal.
-6. In terminal, stage and commit the changes with the message "Added favorite animal."
+5. In terminal, stage and commit the changes with the message "Added favorite animal."
-7. In terminal, run `log` to see the commit changes.
+6. In terminal, run `log` to see the commit changes.
 TAKE A SCREENSHOT of the terminal output.

 **Step 2: Connect Local Repo to GitHub Repo**
 1. Create a GitHub account, if you don't already have one.